Changan Alsvin: Third generation (2017–present)

 The third generation Changan Alsvin debuted at the 2018 Beijing Auto Show in April 2018 and is completely redesigned.

-The safety performance features in the second generation Alsvin includes Antilock Braking Systems (ABS) with Electronic Brake-force Distribution (EBD) technology, adaptive cruise control, hill-start assist, blind-spot warning system, rear view camera, tyre pressure monitoring system.
+The safety performance features in the second generation Alsvin includes Anti-lock Braking System (ABS) with Electronic brakeforce distribution (EBD) technology, adaptive cruise control, hill-start assist, blind-spot warning system, rear view camera, and tyre pressure monitoring system.
 The infotainment system in the second generation Alsvin also features the updated InCall intelligent interconnect system.

 The third generation Changan Alsvin is available with either a 1.4 liter engine with 101hp or 1.5 liter engine with 107hp mated to a 5-speed manual transmission or 5-speed DCT gearbox.

 Markets

 Mexico

 On 21 July 2021, the Alsvin was announced as one of Changan's first models in the Mexican market after its arrival in alliance with MOTORNATION, the same company who markets BAIC and JMC vehicles in the Mexican market, alongside the CS35 Plus, CS55 Plus, CS75 Plus, and UNI-T SUVs.
 It is powered by either a 1.3 or 1.5-litre engine, and is offered in automatic and manual transmission options.